Google Neural Machine Translation

-Google Neural Machine Translation (GNMT) was a neural machine translation (NMT) system developed by Google and introduced in November 2016 that used an artificial neural network to increase fluency and accuracy in Google Translate.
+Google Neural Machine Translation (GNMT) is a discontinued neural machine translation (NMT) system developed by Google and introduced in November 2016 that used an artificial neural network to increase fluency and accuracy in Google Translate.
 The neural network consisted of two main blocks, an encoder and a decoder, both of LSTM architecture with 8 1024-wide layers each and a simple 1-layer 1024-wide feedforward attention mechanism connecting them.
 The total number of parameters has been variously described as over 160 million, approximately 210 million, 278 million or 380 million.
 It used WordPiece tokenizer, and beam search decoding strategy.
 It ran on Tensor Processing Units.

 By 2020, the system had been replaced by another deep learning system based on a Transformer encoder and an RNN decoder.

 GNMT improved on the quality of translation by applying an example-based (EBMT) machine translation method in which the system learns from millions of examples of language translation.
 GNMT's proposed architecture of system learning was first tested on over a hundred languages supported by Google Translate.
 With the large end-to-end framework, the system learns over time to create better, more natural translations.
 GNMT attempts to translate whole sentences at a time, rather than just piece by piece.
 The GNMT network can undertake interlingual machine translation by encoding the semantics of the sentence, rather than by memorizing phrase-to-phrase translations.